Ed

 respected bassists, with over 60 sideman recordings to his

-credit, including four with the innovative Paul Motian
+credit, including the innovative Paul Motian

 Quintet, Joe Lovano’s award-winning Rush Hour,